adi4sure/Docker-Image-n8n-/README.md

 > 2.  **Modular:** If we need to switch from Render to AWS, we simply update the Java string logic and regenerate the configuration file.
 >
 > The Java application writes the necessary `FROM`, `USER`, and `CMD` directives which are then interpreted by the Docker engine to build the virtualization layer."

-This makes you look an expert who creates tools to manage your tools\!